Archive for Race Reflections

 2000 Rolex 24

-The Run What You Brung brigade were catered for in the A-GT class.
+The ‘Run What You Brung’ brigade were catered for in the A-GT class.
 They were tube framed, home built specials, regarded by the leading lights as mobile chicanes and not expected to feature in the grand scheme of things.

 2000 Rolex 24

-As always, practice and qualifying dragged on through Thursday and Friday, giving everyone a chance to get back into the groove after the winter break and especially to get used to running in close proximity with 79 other cars.
+Practice and qualifying dragged on through Thursday and Friday, giving everyone a chance to get back into the groove after the winter break and especially to get used to running in close proximity with 79 other cars.

 2000 Rolex 24

-Traffic on the banking was manageable but on the infield and at the Bus Stop chicane at NASCAR 3 great care had to be taken to avoid problems arising out of speed differentials between the quick guys and the not so quick.
+Traffic on the banking was manageable but on the infield and at the Bus Stop chicane at NASCAR Three great care had to be taken to avoid problems arising out of speed differentials between the quick guys and the not so quick.

 2000 Rolex 24